MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 Increasing this value will reduce the cpu consumed by entities that are outside the simulation distance, and have been deemed inactive.

+`interServerCompressionThreshold`
+The number of bytes before data being sent between peered servers is compressed (default is 1024 bytes).
+Note that this number of bytes may count multiple packets, not just one, depending on your interServerConsolidationDelay.

+`interServerConsolidationDelay`
+The delay between packets being written between peered servers, and them actually being sent (default is 2ms).
+This allows for packets to be grouped together for compression.